“Scotland looks better than England.”

 Built in the 1770s, it looks less like a traditional castle and more grand – very grand – country house.
 The top floor was given to General Eisenhower as a thanks for his great exploits liberating Europe.

-The place is of interest to me though as I was told my great-grandfather worked here sometime early in the last century, and lived in one of the workers cottages on the Castle’s estate.
+The place is of interest to me though as I have been told my great-grandfather worked here sometime early in the last century, and even lived in one of the workers cottages on the Castle’s estate.

 It’s £16 to get in.
 Each.

-We sneak behind the hut as the duo are busy reluctantly raising the barrier for someone who has obviously handed over the required suitcase full of cash to get in.
+We sneak behind the hut as the entry gate duo are busy reluctantly raising the barrier for someone who has obviously handed over the required suitcase full of cash to get in.

 Feeling smug, Passepartout and I saunter down the long mazy drive to the castle and the sea.
 But the road is longer than we thought.